Universal-Health-Chain/pouchdb-adapter-react-native-sqlite/README.md

   + `expo install events react-native-get-random-values react-native-quick-base64`
   + `expo install pouchdb-core pouchdb-replication pouchdb-mapreduce`
   + `expo install pouchdb-adapter-http react-native-quick-sqlite`

-1. Add the new UHC packages, refactored to typescript to solve both jest and import problems in web (for expo):
+2. Add the new UHC packages, refactored to typescript to solve both jest and import problems in web (for expo):
   + `expo install @universal-health-chain/pouchdb-adapter-react-native-sqlite-ts`
   + `expo install @universal-health-chain/react-native-quick-websql-ts`

-1. Then:
+3. Then:
-  + `npx pod-install`
+  + `npx pod-install`x

-1. Create the `shim.js` file (see the link) and import it in the first line in the index.js file of the project (as specified in the above link).
+4. Create the `shim.js` file (see the link) and import it in the first line in the index.js file of the project (as specified in the above link).
     ```js
     import {shim} from 'react-native-quick-base64'